 'Friends' star Matthew Perry dies at age 54

-Actor Matthew Perry, best known for playing Chandler Bing on the hit TV show Friends, has died, according to multiple media outlets.
+Actor Matthew Perry, best known for playing Chandler Bing on the hit TV show Friends, has died, the Los Angeles County medical examiner confirmed.
 He was 54 years old.

 Perry was cast in Friends, the sitcom that shot him to fame, at age 24.
 He starred as Chandler for the sitcom's entire 10-season run, a sarcastic yet affable commitment-phobe who later found love with the Type-A Monica Geller (Courteney Cox).